FOREX-Worries about Italy & Cyprus take toll on euro

 * Dollar index hovers at eight-month highs

-SYDNEY, March 28 (Reuters) - The euro languished at four-month lows early in Asia on Thursday, having suffered a further setback as a rise in Italy’s funding costs weighed on markets already fretting about Cyprus’ rescue deal.
+SYDNEY/TOKYO, March 28 (Reuters) - The euro languished at four-month lows on Thursday, having suffered a further setback as a rise in Italy’s funding costs weighed on markets already worried about the ramifications of Cyprus’ controversial rescue deal.

+The yen firmed as Japanese exporters repatriated funds ahead of their financial year-end, though expectations of aggressive monetary easing by the Bank of Japan kept the currency in check.

 Against the yen, the euro dipped to a fresh one-month low around 119.95 before edging back to 120.70.